 The Humboldt University of Berlin was established in 1811 by the concept of Frederick William III of Prussia and Wilhelm von Humboldt.
 Humboldt University was awarded the ‘University of Excellence’ in 2012 and well-known as “the mother of all modern universities”.
 The university has an enrolment of 33,033 students with 41 Nobel Prize winners.

-The Free University of Berlin, located in the capital of Germany, is one of the most recognized universities known for its research in the field of humanities, social sciences, natural and life sciences.
+The Freie University of Berlin, located in the capital of Germany, is one of the most recognized universities known for its research in the field of humanities, social sciences, natural and life sciences.
 The university has an enrolment of 31,500 students including around 6300 international students.
 The university ranked 87th on the QS World University Rankings last year, and it is particularly strong in arts & humanities and social sciences.
 The university has branch offices in the United States, Belgium, Russia, China, Egypt, and India, allowing it to form strong partnerships with many universities and better serve students from those countries.

-Technical University of Berlin, also known as TU Berlin, is one of the leading institutions in Europe known for its highly ranked engineering programs.
+The Technical University of Berlin, also known as TU Berlin, is one of the leading institutions in Europe known for its highly ranked engineering programs.
 The university was founded in 1879 and has an enrolment of 34,428 students including the highest proportions of 6885 international students in Germany.

 Some more top universities in Germany: